oosmos/protothreads_cpp/README.md

 ### Stack Variables

 One of the severe limitations of the original C implementation of ProtoThreads is that any values stored in variables on the runtime stack are not preserved from one invocation of the thread function to the next.
-This implementation addresses this limitation by optionally passing the thread a data structure where the programmer can preserve values from one invocation to the next in a clean, reliable, and readable way.
-Call it a ProtoStack.
-In the example above, see how the `TestThread` function uses the members of the `TestThreadStack` class.
+This implementation addresses this limitation by optionally passing an instance of a data structure to the thread where you can preserve values from one invocation to the next in a clean, reliable, and readable way.
+In the example above, see how the `TestThread` function uses the members of the `TestThread_Data` structure.

 ## How ProtoThreads Work